cameronpenner/CharacterSheetsOnline/README.md

 ###Note about branches:
 "master" is the release branch
-"develop" is the default baranch for developing that other branches should be branched off from
+"develop" is the default branch for developing that other branches should be branched off from